Ajay8309/Shringar-Frontend/README.md

 - **User Profile**: Users have a personalized profile with details and order history.
 - **Product Categories**: Products are categorized as gold and silver.
 - **Filtering**: Users can filter products based on category, price, and material type.
+- **Price Calculation**: Product prices are calculated based on weight, material type price, and making charges.
 - **Password Reset**: Users can reset their password if forgotten.
 - **Responsive Design**: The site is optimized for various screen sizes.